The Art of Tea Production from Leaf to Cup

 Oxidation: The Colour and Flavour

-Oxidation is the process of exposing the rolled leaves to air, allowing them to react with oxygen.
-This process determines the colour, flavour, and aroma of the tea.
+Oxidation is the process of exposing the rolled leaves to air, allowing them to react with the oxygen.
+This crucial process determines the colour, flavour, and aroma of the tea - the tea 'types' that we broadly categorise by.
 The level of oxidation varies depending on the type of tea being produced:

-• Green tea: Minimal oxidation, resulting in a bright green colour and a fresh, grassy flavour.
+• Green tea: Minimal oxidation, resulting in a bright green colour and a fresh flavour.

 • Oolong tea: Partially oxidised, offering a balance of green and black tea characteristics.